pantelis/aiml-common/lectures/cnn/cnn-arch/_index.md

 $z(i,j,k_l) = \sum_u^{height} \sum_v^{width} \sum_{k_{l-1}=1}^{M_i} x(i+u, j+v, k_{l-1}) w(u, v, k_{l-1}, k_l)$

-The figure below illustrates the input feature map to output feature map mapping expressed directly i.e. without the intermediate step of the example above.
+The figure below illustrates the input feature map to output feature map mapping directly i.e. without the intermediate step of the example above.

 ![convnet-multiple-feature-maps](images/convnet-feature-maps.png#center)
 *Convolutional layers with multiple feature maps.
 We can see the receptive field of each column of neurons of the next layer.
 Each column is produced by performing multiple convolutions (or cross correlation operations) between the volume below and each of the filters.*